8 tips for a relaxing day in the home office

 The workplace can also be chaotic, but clean it up consistently every evening so that you can start the new working day fresh in the morning.
 Just like clarity on the inside promotes clarity on the outside – clarity on the outside promotes spaciousness and clarity on the inside.

 5. Define your home office working hours

-For yourself and your family.
+Set and honor your work hours, for the well-being of yourself and your family.
 Create healthy boundaries that allow you to rest and b r e a t h e.

 6. Make time for short breaks to recharge

 Everyone needs to recharge their batteries, rest their eyes, and relax.
 It’s no secret that targeted breaks increase concentration and efficiency exponentially.

 7. Discuss your daily routine with your family or household